-This praline pecans recipe is a delicious dessert that features a buttery rich flavor.
-They are rich, decadent, and always a treat around the holidays.
+This easy southern praline pecans recipe is one of the best candied pecans recipes out there.
+It’s a delicious dessert that features a buttery and creamy rich flavor.
+They are rich, decadent, and always a treat around the holiday season.
+In this easy recipe I show you how to make the southern pecan pralines so that yours will be the hit of the party.

 I always like to try different recipes, but I don’t like recipes that are too hard to make, and I’ve always been a bit nervous about making praline pecan candy.

-But, this recipe is such an easy one and I am proud to say it’s a lot easier than you’d think.
+But, this recipe is such a simple one and I am proud to say it’s a lot easier than you’d think, even if you’re doing it for the first time.

 He said they tasted great when they arrived.